Home Search Gallery How-To Books Links Workshops About Contact

 I've been very active with the San Diego Sierra Club Photo Section since the 1980s.
 We get out and create consistently great images!
 Join us!
 We love to share everything we know with beginners and we're all volunteers.

-North County San Diego is graced with the NCPS, which meets in Encinitas monthly and has outings.
-They have a much better website than the San Diego Sierra Club Photo Section, because NCPS has a much better webmaster, Tom Scott.
-If you join NCPS Tom will put up a gallery for you for free on their site, a great deal from a generous guy.
+North County San Diego is graced with the North County Photographic Society, which meets in Encinitas monthly and has outings.
+If you join NCPS they'll put up a gallery for you for free on their site, whcih was a big deal back in 1999 when I first wrote this web page.

 OTHER ARTISTS back to top

-OnExposure.net A site loaded with great work and no junk.
+1x.com A site loaded with great work and no junk.
 I can spend hours looking around it.
-What makes it special is that its editors cull only the best work; it's not a free-for-all of unedited crap like most other collaboration sites.
+What makes it special is that its editors cull only the best work; it's not a free-for-all of unedited rubbish like most other collaboration — and stock photo — sites.

 Alan Ross